Atlas Porter via The God of Abraham

-Jesus is literally the magic word of God.
+Jesus is the magic Word of God.
 To some this statement may sound audacious.
-Many of us know that scripture strictly prohibits dark arts such as divination, sorcery, necromancy and fortunetelling.
+Many of us know that scripture strictly prohibits dark arts such as divination, sorcery, necromancy and fortunetelling (Deuteronomy 18:10-11).
 So how can I conflate Jesus with magic in this way?

 Before I explain this seemingly bold point of view, I think it would be appropriate to begin with a basic definition of what I mean by “magic.”
 I am not referring to illusory magic or black magic, but rather magic that can be defined as “the creation of something as if out of nowhere.”
 And oftentimes a magic word (or spell) is employed as an impetus or catalyst for said “magic” to occur.
-In other words, magic is just the word that means “creative force.”
+In short, magic simply means “creative force.”

 Understanding magic in this way, as a creative force, one can see how the beginnings of both the Old Testament and the New Testament reveal how Jesus is God’s magic word.
 In the book of Genesis we read, “In the beginning…God said, “Let there be light.”
 In other words, God spoke light into creation by using his “Word.”
-That is to say, it is as if God cast a spell to create the world.
+Or another way to put it, it is as if God cast a spell to create the world.

 The Gospel of John elaborates on this line of thought by saying, “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.”
 It is Jesus who is this “Word” (Greek:Logos) that John is speaking of.
 That is to say, this line of scripture is saying, “In the beginning” (i.e. at the time of creation) Jesus was “with God” as his “creative/magic Word” that he used to bring light into the world.